seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

-For each output value of matrix C, we compute the dot product between the columns of matrix A and the row of matrix B.
+For each output value of matrix C, we compute the dot product between the rows of matrix A and the columns of matrix B.

 <div style="text-align: center;">
   <img src="/assets/images/graph1.jpg" alt="Alt text" />